dkkim1005/Example_of_Tensorflow/README.md

 # Example of tensorflow

 ---
-Collection of simple examples written with tensorflow module
+Collection of simple examples written with the tensorflow
 ---